Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 Gets the list of orders for this page from the current state, or an empty array if not yet loaded.

+### `getOrder( state, orderId: number, siteId: number )`

+Gets a requested order object from the current state, or null if not yet loaded.

 ### `getTotalOrdersPages( state, siteId: number )`

 Gets the total number of pages of orders available on a site.
 Optional `siteId`, will default to currently selected site.